mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 Something I want to point out here.
 When we call *rs.stepDown()*, it always tries to choose a *new primary node*.
 But in this case, other than the *current primary, there's only one node that's eligible to become the primary*.
 Which means that if we were to *call an election* right now, this *node would have to become the primary node*.
 So incidentally, by changing *node priority, we've rigged the election in favor of this node*.

-So just to prove our theory, we'll call an election on this replica set.

-We just have to wait for the election to complete.

-All right, so it finished, and I'm just going to check what the current primary is.
+So just to prove our theory, we'll call an *election on this replica set*.
+We just have to *wait for the election to complete*.
+All right, so it finished, and I'm just going to check what the *current primary* is.
 And we can see that we were right.

-This node became the primary node because it was the only eligible primary in that election.
+This *node became the primary node* because it was the only *eligible primary in that election*.
 So one last thing to note.

-If the current primary can't reach a majority of the other nodes in the set, then it will automatically step down to become a secondary.
+If the *current primary can't reach a majority of the other nodes in the set*, then it will automatically *step down to become a secondary*.

 In a three-node replica set, a majority is two nodes.